 It was all of us.

-To demonstrate the social good that Hive has achieved we prepared an impact report that we was launched November 16th at our third annual ReSpace Conference.
+To demonstrate the social good that Hive has achieved we are preparing an impact report to be released later this year.
+The initial findings of the report were presented on November 16th at our third annual ReSpace Conference.

 Called the City Makers Meeting, the conference brought together developers, policy makers, campaigners and architects to look at the future potential for projects like the Hive in the capital and to explore the practical changes and partnerships needed to make London a Hive friendly environment.
 See details of our previous conferences: 2015 and 2016